 Many spectators rely on sports commentators to update them on what’s happening with the rest of the cyclists and to interpret how a rider’s moves or a team’s strategy can change the game.
 But thanks to trackers fitted on each rider’s bike, the rise of data analytics and social media platforms accessible on mobile phones, fans are also now privy to compelling details about their favourite cyclists and teams, wherever they are and whenever they want it.

-During this year’s Tour de France, fans could monitor their favourite cyclist throughout the race, view live data, as well as understand how elements like wind speed, direction and gradients affected their performance in real time.
+During last year’s Tour de France, fans could monitor their favourite cyclist throughout the race, view live data, as well as understand how elements like wind speed, direction and gradients affected their performance in real time.
 They could also interact with their heroes in new and exciting ways.

 Racing alongside your favourite rider from across the world

-For example, before the start of this year’s team time trial at Tour the France, the Dimension Data for Qhubeka team invited fans from around the world to join their warm-up session through Zwift.
+For example, before the start of last years' team time trial at Tour the France, the Dimension Data for Qhubeka team invited fans from around the world to join their warm-up session through Zwift.
 This online multiplayer game connects thousands of users from around the world, enabling them to interact, train and compete in a virtual world.
 By linking up their indoor bikes to the software, hundreds of amateur cyclists around the globe could join the team’s warmup.

 This technology means that not only can a cyclist join organised group rides and attempt to keep up with their favourite rider in real-time, they can also send each other short instant messages – allowing them to interact meaningfully with others who share their interest.